NguyenMaiNghiem/LandmarkRemark/README.md

   The application uses the Google Maps API to display the map.
   The application uses Firebase for registration, login, and data storage.

+## Time
+- I spent about 24 hours on this project :
+    + about 18 hours thinking about the solution and coding
+    + about 6 hours testing and fixing bugs and setting up the environment or writing related files

+- There was an issue while implementing the search method: I tried to use a 3rd party called Algolia to optimize the search ability of the project, but since it was new to me, it took a lot of time to learn and set it up so I didn't use it anymore

 ## System Requirements

   Android Studio Koala | 2024.1.1